apache/zookeeper/zookeeper-website/README.md

 - **Without JavaScript**: Core content and navigation remain accessible via server-rendered HTML
   - Primary page content and most links work without client-side routing
   - Critical flows such as the "Older docs" menu include no-JS fallbacks
-  - Some features (search, theme toggle, interactive menus) require JavaScript
+  - Some features (search, theme toggle, interactive menus) don't work since they require JavaScript

 This approach keeps the site usable without JavaScript while still providing a richer experience when it is available.